Hyomoto/FAST/README.md

 Creates a new event that will be run after frames has passed, and then be discarded.
 * discard() - Discards this event.
 * toString() - Returns this event as a string, used for debugging.
+## Parser
+The FAST parser is used to read and format strings.
+It can perform formatting using the StringFormatter interface, or break them into chunks using the Parser interface.
+### Parser( string )
+Takes the provided string and breaks it into chunks that can be read out similar to a file.
+* parse( a ) - Replaces the currently read string with a.
+* clear() - Clears the string being parsed.
+* reset() - Resets processing to the start of the current string.
+* has_next() - Returns true if the current string has not been fully read.
+* next() - Returns the next piece of the current string.
+* next_line() - Returns the rest of the current string.
+* toArray() - Returns the current string processed as an array.
+* toString() - Returns the current string.
 ## Functions
 Lastly, FAST includes general purpose functions to fill in some of the missing features in GML.
 * [Arrays](#array-functions)